Arrayofchaos/odin-landing-page/README.md

 This is a landing page project built as part of [The Odin Project](https://www.theodinproject.com/) Foundations course.

-The goal of this project is to **build an entire webpage from scratch**, using a provided design image as a reference.
+The goal of this project is to **build an entire webpage from scratch**, using a provided static design image as a reference.
+While following Odin’s layout, fonts, and colors, I created my own custom theme and content for the page: an **AI Learning Hub** that focuses on AI fundamentals, tools, and learning resources.
 I’m using **HTML**, **CSS**, and **flexbox** to recreate the layout and style as closely as possible but without obsessing over pixel perfection.

 ## 🗂️ Project Overview

 - Build a **new webpage** from a static design image
 - Use provided fonts and colors (with personal tweaks if I want)
 - Replace placeholder text and images with a custom theme (AI Learning Hub)
 - Focus on using **flexbox** for layout
-- Google anything and everything I don’t remember !
+- Google anything and everything I don’t remember!

-This project features my own custom AI Learning Hub theme, with content about AI basics and a pretend newsletter sign-up.
+This project features my own AI Learning Hub theme, with content about AI basics and a pretend newsletter sign-up.

 ## ⚡ Key Skills Practiced